 With its extraordinary black lava rocks, Punta Espinoza hosts the largest colony of marine iguanas in the Archipelago, along with sea lions and a nesting site for flightless cormorants.
 Located on the northeast part of Fernandina the visit begins with a dry landing.
 If the tide is right it is possible to use a dock, otherwise the landing is made on to volcanic rock and it can be slippery.
 The trail to the shore can be filled with interesting obstacles including marine iguanas and mangrove branches.
 Excursion options include a walk, deep water snorkel, or hike.
 This is a dry landing.

-Urvina Bay Here we will see large land iguanas, finches, and if lucky, a giant tortoise or two.
-In 1954, the intrusion of magma below one of the island's volcanoes caused part of the bay to be uplifted some 6 meters.
-Today, we can walk through the remains of what was once a thriving underwater reef.
-Excursion options include a long, faster-paced hike with some rock climbing required, followed by an optional snorkel (if conditions allow), or a short walk.
-This is a wet landing.
+Urvina Bay, Isabela Island - Composed of five merged volcanoes, this is the largest island in the Galapagos, and the most recently active, the latest eruption having occurred at Wolf Volcano in 2015.
+Here you will see large land iguanas, finches, and if lucky, a giant tortoise or two.
+In 1954, magma from one of the island's volcanoes caused part of the bay to be uplifted some 6 meters, allowing you to walk through the remains of what was once a thriving underwater reef.
+Excursion options: Walk, hike, snorkel, swim.

 Bartolome Island (Isla Bartolome) This small island offers beautiful white sand beaches fringed by luxuriant green mangroves.
 A recently volcanically active island, Bartolome Island has a moon-like landscape and volcanic cones.
 The tall, leaning spike known as Pinnacle Rock is the eroded remains of an old tuff cone.
 The view from the top of Pinnacle Rock is perhaps the most famous in the Galapagos, with the opportunity to see up to 28 islands if visibility allows.